lzhangjianjunl/CBBlockKit/README.md

 ## Usage

-1 - easy one : Draw the files into your project and there you go
+Draw the files into your project and there you go

-2 - easier one : `pod 'CBBlockKit'` and done

 ## Principle